bsteubing/modular-lca/docs/source/metaprocess_introduction.rst

 **Notes:**

 *Keys*:
-Keys are a tuple composed of two elements, where the first refers to the database and the second to the activity, thus ('database name', 'module name or uuid')
+	* Keys are a tuple composed of two elements, where the first refers to the database and the second to the activity, thus ('database name', 'module name or uuid')

 *Output-based scaling*:
-The default value is *True*.
-If set to *False*, the scaling activities will be scaled to 1.0 no matter how the product outputs are defined by the user.This can be used to
+	* The default value is *True*.
+If set to *False*, the scaling activities will be scaled to 1.0 no matter how the product outputs are defined by the user.
+This can be used to
 	a) to create artificial outputs that are not part of the original dataset (the user needs to see whether that makes sense)
 	b) when ecoinvent 2.2 multi-output activities, as imported in brightway2, are used, as these don't include the output products, which need to be manually defined.

 Linked Modules